jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Fetchling.md

 RacialMods: +2 Knowledge (planes), +7 Stealth
 Languages: Common
 SQ: trapfinding +1
+SpecialAbilities:
+  Shadow Blending (Su): >
-SpecialAbilities: Shadow Blending (Su) Attacks against a fetchling in dim light have a 50% miss chance instead of the normal 20% miss chance.
+    Attacks against a fetchling in dim light have a 50% miss chance instead of the normal 20% miss chance.
 This ability does not grant total concealment; it just increases the miss chance.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: